-DEPtech was formed about 13 years ago, with DEParator about 3.
+DEPtech was formed about 13 years ago, with DEParator joing about 3 years ago.
 DEPtech has now been consolidated into DEParator Ltd., but both still retain their respective foci of the 3DEP and the DEParator respectively

 The two companies focus on the sale of equipment for the analysis of the electrophysiology of cells and other nano particles.
 Units have been sold all over the world to Universities and companies with applications ranging from the properties of micro particles to the identification of emergent stem cell type from pluripotent ones.